 The ground was cursed, death comes.
 We could go on.
 In fact, all of that language, think about that, the garden, death, sorrow, is that not the language of Revelation 21 and 22?
 We're back with the tree of life.
 We're back in a garden.
 There's a river of life.
 God removes pain.
 God removes death.
 See, history is coming full circle.
 Don't limit the doctrine of salvation to the saving of your soul.
 As glorious as that is, as wonderful as that is, don't limit the doctrine of salvation to the gathering of God's people in the church.
 As glorious as that is, I want to tell you, salvation will take in, not only God reconciling his people to himself, God will reconcile all things to himself.

 He'll make a new earth and a new heaven.
 He will expunge the heartbroken, horrible history of humanity in rebellion against him.
 It's all going to get reversed.
 Man's rebellion and mismanagement of the earth is over.
-Satan's reign of terror end at the old earth.
-Subjective futility no more.
+Satan's reign of terror ended.
+The old earth, subject to futility no more.
 The effects of sin, expunged, death, disease, disaster, disappointment, despair, all things made new.
 Isn't that a wonderful thought?
 All things made new.
 The former things will have passed away.
 I don't know about you.
 I like new things.
 I like new cars.
 I like new clothes.
 I just like new things.
 Not that I get to enjoy them all the time, but I just make the point.
 All things made new.
-We can wrap our heads around that, and that newness means that the oldness is gone.
+We can't wrap our heads around that, and that newness means that the oldness is gone.

 Death enters the world.
-Now, death is put the death.
+Now, death is put to death.
 Sin brings pain and tears.
-God comforts his people, wipes way every tier and removes pain.
+God comforts his people, wipes away every tear and removes pain.
 Sinful people are banished from God's presence, but in the New Jerusalem, we live within God's presence and he lives among his people.
 Languages of sinful humanity are confused.
-God's people are multicultural people.
+God's people are a multicultural people.
 The nations go up to the New Jerusalem to worship God.
 Sinful people are cursed.
-The curses removed.
+The curse is removed.
 I could go on.
 You get the point.
 Genesis and Revelation, the book ends, it tells us it all comes full circle and we're back to the beginning, but it's a better beginning because it's a new beginning that will never be like the beginning gone wrong.

 He's sentenced to death.
 He climbs up the steps to the scaffold.
 Here's what he says.
 "The Lord knows I go up this ladder with less fear than I ever entered a pulpit."
-He said when he comes up a set of steps like this and stands behind something like this, he's more fearful of that than he is of the hangman's noose or the sacred desk, the hollowness of preaching God's word.
-Then as the noose is put run his neck, here are his last words, "Farewell all created enjoyments pleasures, the lights, farewell sinning and suffering, farewell praying and believing, and welcome heaven and singing.
+He's saying when he comes up a set of steps like this and stands behind something like this, he's more fearful of that than he is of the hangman's noose oh the sacred desk, the hallowedness of preaching God's word.
+Then as the noose is put around his neck, here are his last words, "Farewell all created enjoyments, pleasures, delights.
+Farewell sinning and suffering, farewell praying and believing, and welcome heaven and singing.
 Welcome joy in the Holy Spirit.
 Welcome father, son and spirit.
-Into thy hands, I command my spirit. farewell, welcome."
-I leave all that is bad for all that is good because heaven is the presence of all that is good and it's absence of all that is bad.
+Into thy hands, I commend my spirit.
+Farewell, welcome."
+I leave all that is bad for all that is good because heaven is the presence of all that is good and it's the absence the of all that is bad.